Georgia Boat and Watercraft Insurance

 I Live In A Flood Zone?!

 If you hear the term “flood zone,” you may think that it refers to locations that are particularly vulnerable to flooding.
-Wherever you live in the USA, you live in a flood zone.
+Wherever you live in the USA, especially if you live in coastal Georgia, you live in a flood zone.
 While your area may have a lower chance of flooding than a coastal area or a location situated near a body of water, your area could still experience flooding.
 A very dry part of the country can be susceptible to flash floods; hilly locations may be harmed by drainage; snowy locations may suffer from heavy snow thaw; other areas may suffer deluges or flooding due to a heavy rain season which has soaked the surrounding soil.
 So, if you’ve insured yourself against fire, wind and other causes of loss, it certainly makes sense to also protect yourself from the potential of a flood loss.

 Why Worry When Disaster Coverage Is Available?